MrMarnic/AnimalNet/README.md

 # AnimalNet
-Sources for the AnimalNet mod
+Sources for the AnimalNet mod \n
 Look at the three different branches (1.12.2/1.13.2/1.14) to see the souce code